mark-watson/Java-AI-Book/manuscript/kgn.md

 }
 ~~~~~~~~

-This KGN example was hopefully both interesting to you and simple enough in its implementation is simple enough (because we relied heavily on code from the last two chapters) that you feel comfortable modifying it and reusing it as a small part of your own larger Java applications.
+This KGN example was hopefully both interesting to you and simple enough in its implementation (because we relied heavily on code from the last two chapters) that you feel comfortable modifying it and reusing it as a small part of your own larger Java applications.

 ## Wrap-up